By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 There is no set time for GI Stasis to pass.
 This depends on the medication your rabbit is on.
 For example, when using Metoclopramide/cisapride, it may take two weeks for the gut to recover.

-Some buns have seen a full recovery within 24 hours, it depends on how quickly it is caught, the age of your rabbit, and if they have any other health issues.
+Some buns have seen a full recovery within 24 hours.
+It depends on how quickly it is caught, the age of your rabbit, and if they have any other health issues.

 GI Stasis can easily be prevented by taking the necessary steps to keep your bunny healthy.
 The most crucial step is ensuring your rabbit has a consistent and healthy diet.
 Knowing what to feed your rabbit, the pellets, and the hay type can be confusing.